lupuleasa-core/wearehostsformemes/meta-meme.md

 &nbsp;

-Memes are selfish, just like genes are.
+Memes are selfish.

-They can damage the hosts if that means higher chances of replication
+They can damage the hosts if that means higher chances of replication.

 (see smoking, drinking, marketing, social media, politics, religion, terrorism, gambling)